awarenessxz/acoustic-scene-classification/README.md

 To run the code `python ensembleModel.py`

+There are two modes to this program right now.
+Building and Predicting.
+* Building Mode: `python ensembleModel.py --em build`
+	* apply [meta ensembling technique](http://blog.kaggle.com/2016/12/27/a-kagglers-guide-to-model-stacking-in-practice/) to train and combine all the CNN models into one model (stacked model)
+* Predicting Mode: `python ensembleModel.py --em predict`
+	* use the saved models to predict the labels

+### Features Configuration

 The program extracts different features from the audio file for training the cnn model.
 Hence, when adding new features, update the global variables in `ensembleModel.py`.
 The index of the arrays corresponds to the index of the features.
 Refer to the information below on features available

 0. Using Mono Audio Log Mel Spectrogram